 Dropbox Folder Setup for Multi-Line Rep Group

-Your DropBox folders need to be set up a little different to ensure images are saved properly.
-You will need to create subfolders in the images folder of this DropBox to match your Catalog Codes (Catalog Codes are on the product template and can be exported from the Web Manager)
+Your DropBox folders need to be set up a little differently to ensure images are saved properly.
+You will need to create subfolders in the images folder of this DropBox to match your Catalog Codes (Catalog Codes are entered on the product template and can be exported from the Web Manager)

 What this does is append the folder name to the image which ensures that image ItemID.jpg for one vendor does not overwrite ItemID.jpg for another vendor.